dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 Both Application Insights (AI) and Open Tracing (OT) bind (upstream) requests to (downstream) dependency calls by putting some information into message headers then tailor up telemetry events in the cloud.

-This is demo of implementation AI distributed tracing for RabbitMQ.
+This is demo of implementation of AI distributed tracing for RabbitMQ ([RabbitMQ.TraceableMessaging](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging)) that complements AI distributed tracing implemented for HTTP by Microsoft.

 Can you benefit from that?
-If yes, please feel free to contribute to [RabbitMQ.TraceableMessaging](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging) by implementing support for Open Tracing, tests, performance improvements or by making publications about technology.
+If yes please feel free to contribute to [RabbitMQ.TraceableMessaging](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging) by implementing support for other APM tools, tests, performance improvements or by making publications about technology.